-The Gulf Coast of Texas ranks among the top ten economic regions in the world. • Employers have an adequate supply of well-educated and well-trained people, which enables them to compete in the world economy. • Individuals have the knowledge, skills, and aptitudes to work and earn incomes that make them self-sufficient. • The region is among the most attractive places in the country to live and work.
+The Gulf Coast of Texas ranks among the top ten economic regions in the world.
+Employers have an adequate supply of well-educated and well-trained people, which enables them to compete in the world economy. - Individuals have the knowledge, skills, and aptitudes to work and earn incomes that make them self-sufficient. • The region is among the most attractive places in the country to live and work.
 A single, integrated workforce system helps employers meet their workforce needs and individuals build careers.
-Employers access the system and use its services without leaving their place of business. • Individuals are able to learn and work in their homes, in schools, and on the job to realize their greatest potential.
-Vision • People throughout the region know about the system and can access the same high-quality information and labor market services regardless of where they live of (The Future We Aspire To) how they come in contact with the system. we aspire roj Strong commitments to innovation, productivity, accountability, and results keep the system flexible and responsive to employers' and peoples' ever-changing workforce needs. • Life-long learning and skills development are integral parts of the regional workforce system.
-Long-standing relationships between employers and educators keep education and training opportunities one step ahead of the needs of the market. • The system partners with those industries and employers that drive the regional economy.
+Employers access the system and use its services without leaving their place of business. to realize their greatest potential.
+Vision People throughout the region know about the system and can access the same high quality information and labor market services regardless of where they live or (The Future We Aspire To) how they come in contact with the system. we Aspire to) - Strong commitments to innovation, productivity, accountability, and results keep the system flexible and responsive to employers' and peoples' ever changing workforce needs. - Life long learning and skills development are integral parts of the regional workforee system. - Long standing relationships between employers and educators keep education and training opportunities one step ahead of the needs of the market. - The system partners with those industries and employers that drive the regional economy.
 It also works with chambers of commerce and economic development entities to identify and support emerging industries vital to the region's continued growth and diversification. • Operating above reproach, the system is highly valued by employers and people alike.
 The Gulf Coast Workforce Board sets the regional workforce agenda.
 It is widely recognized for its excellence as a leadership and governing board and for its commitment to making a difference.
-Business, labor, and community leaders vie for board membership because they know i t is: well-educated, innovative, disciplined, and high-performing • nationally and locally recognized for its stewardship of public funds and its commitment to results; it makes funding decisions solely on the basis of performance, not politics • accountable to its owners (the taxpayers) and their representatives (the elected officials who appointed its members) Results 1.
-More Competitive Employers (The 2.-A Better-Educated Workforce Difference We 3.
-More and Better Jobs Will Make) 4.
-1.Higher Incomes 5.
-Continually improve the quality of customer service Strategies 6.
-Provide high-quality labor market information Sti ategies 7Provide skilled workers for employers in critical industries (How We Will 8.
-Contribute to high-quality, life-long learning experiences Achieve 9 Results) 10.
-Meet the requirements of our funding sources 11.2.
+Business, labor, and community leaders vie for board membership because they know it is: well-educated, innovative, disciplined, and high-performing nationally and locally recognized for its stewardship of public funds and its commitment to results; it makes funding decisions solely on the basis of performance, not politics • accountable to its owners (the taxpayers) and their representatives (the elected officials who appointed its members) Results 1More Competitive Employers (The 2.-A Better Educated Workforce 3.-More and Better Jobs Difference We Will Make) 4.1.Higher Incomes 5.
+Continually improve the quality of customer service Strategies 6.-Provide high-quality labor market information 7.-Provide skilled workers for employers in critical industries (How We Will 8.
+Contribute to high-quality, life-long learning experiences Achieve Reculte) 9.
+Use our resources to move the larger system to achieve Board established results Results) 10Meet the requirements of our funding sources 11.2.
 Find additional revenue to support Board results